 Robert’s passion for the law stems from his Western Canadian roots and his desire to assist clients in achieving their corporate and personal objectives.
-He is a senior litigator who takes pride in applying practical and innovative solutions to challenging workplace issues.
+He is a senior litigator who takes pride in applying practical and innovative solutions to challenging workplace employment law and labour law issues.

 Robert welcomes the opportunity to work with you to help you find the optimal legal solution to your workplace issues.

 - Obtaining Injunctions to restrain wrongful competition and protect proprietary information

 - Obtaining orders for the preservation and inspection of electronic information

 - Wrongful and Constructive Dismissal Litigation

 - Mediation & Arbitration

 - Human Rights

 - Workplace Investigations